Richard-Burd/alpine-js-sandbox/README.md

 │   │   ├── alpinejs.jpg
 │   │   └── alpinejs.svg
 │   ├── favicon.ico
-│   ├── ourWebComponent.js
+│   ├── ourWebComponent.js (this is the Web Component)
 │   ├── scripts.js
 │   └── styles.css (devs don't edit this, it is created by Tailwind.CSS)
 ├── resources (this is depricated and scheduled to be deleted) ├── src
-│   └── styles.css (devs edit this file then run "$npm run build-css" to run Tailwind-CSS) ├── test-servers (depricated earlier versions of the server [now called: "app.js"]) ├── torials these have nothing to do with the project, they are Alpine.js YouTube tutorials ├── views (the app.js server goes into this folder and serves up everything in here) │   ├── myfolder
+│   └── styles.css (devs edit this file then run "$npm run build-css" to run Tailwind-CSS) ├── test-servers (depricated earlier versions of the server [now called: "app.js"]) ├── tutorials (these have nothing to do with the project, they are Alpine.js YouTube tutorials) ├── views (the app.js server goes into this folder and serves up everything in here) │   ├── myfolder
 │   │   └── myview.html (this is to ensure nested .html files will be read by the server)